 Can be affected, shown by abnormal urine tests and/or high blood pressure when measured

 How is it treated?

 The treatment is with steroids and an immunosuppressant drug, usually cyclophosphamide or mycophenolate mofetil which dampens down the body’s immune system.
-Your child will also be asked to take a regular long-term antibiotic to help prevent infections.
-You may be offered the possibility of joining in with a clinical trial.
+The child will also be asked to take a regular long-term antibiotic to help prevent infections.
+The possibility of joining in with a clinical trial may be offered.
 More information about these medicines is available in our general vasculitis information sheet.

 What is the outlook for children with GPA?

 The key to a good outcome is early diagnosis, but GPA is still a serious disease with a small risk of death in some patients.

 If a child receives treatment early, the overall outlook is good, however.
 Once he or she goes into remission (the disease gets better) and the treatment is reduced, about half of children with the disease may have a relapse (the disease returns).